FelixOnline/v2/content/articles/2012-12-7-putting-the-bang-in-bangladesh-an-alternative-way-to-spend-spring.md

 subtitle: >
   Jonathan Kingsley is on a mission to help Bangladesh’s rural poor
 date: "2012-12-07 02:34:35 +0000"

 # Attributes from Felix Online V1
 id: "3050"
 old_path: /comment/3050/putting-the-bang-in-bangladesh-an-alternative-way-to-spend-spring
 aliases:
  - /comment/3050/putting-the-bang-in-bangladesh-an-alternative-way-to-spend-spring
+imported: true
+comments:
+ - Good effort Never thought to do anything like this till now Will see you at the bake sale next week Thanks Whats a good life if it isnt a collection of the most eye opening and horizon broadening experiences Well done John

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true